xXQiuChenXx/Xeow/README.md

 ## Features
 - Support for public and private bot
-- Support for plugins (You can make it your own plugin, just have a look at API docs)
+- Support for plugins (You can make your own plugin, just have a look at API docs)
 - Multi-language support (english, zh-TW, and customizable)
 - Console commands
 - Human friendy configurations